SENIOR .NET DEVELOPER CAREER GUIDE

 2. Senior .NET Developer Key Responsibilities

-• Coordinate with product owners, QA engineers, and business analysts to estimate work and meet sprint commitments consistently.
+- Coordinate with product owners, QA engineers, and business analysts throughout the sprint cycle to refine requirements, estimate work, and deliver against committed timelines.

 3. Senior .NET Developer Required Skills